 You want your kids to be good with money, you want them to learn how to save right?

-I have always been a “saver” and I distinctly remember being a young girl and saving in my piggy bank and being so happy about it.
+I’ve always been a “saver” and I distinctly remember being a young girl and saving in my piggy bank and being so happy about it.
 I don’t even remember what I was saving for but I just wanted to save.

 There was just something about having my own money that satisfied me (even if it was just a few dollars and some change as a kid).